localos/.github/profile/README.md

 ### It is all about ~~cyber~~, right?
 Last but not least, why are we using the bullshit prefix cyber in our CTFs instead of maybe commonly known formats like `flag{...fill...some...bullsh_t...here}`?
 Cause we can ... and, we think this term is characterized by the media and people who think they are the greatest.
 Ask ten different people for a definition and you'll get ten different ones.
-So this is our statement what we think of this term without being abusive
+So this is our statement what we think of this term without being abusive.

 Apt quotation:
 >